-\ Cean-daona, head of the people, the son of Duthmaruno.
-He became afterwards famous in the expeditions of Ossian, after the death of Fingal.
-The traditional tales concerning him are very numerous, and, from the epithet, in them, bestowed on him (Candona of boars) it would appear, that he applied himself, to that kind of hunting, which his father, in this paragraph, is so anxious to recommend to him.
-As I have mentioned the traditional tales of the Highlands, it may not be improper here to give some account of them.
+\ Cean-daona, head of the people, the son of Duth-maruno.
+He became afterwards famous, in the expeditions of Ossian, after the death of Fingal.
+The traditional tales concerning him are very numerous, and, from the epithet, in them, bestowed on him (Candona of loars) it would appear, that he applied himself to that kind of hunting, which his father, in this paragraph, is so anxious to recommend to him.
+As I have mentioned the traditional tales of the Highlands, it may not be improper here, to give some account of them.
 After the expulsion of the bards, from the houses of the chiefs, they, being an indolent race of men, owed all their subsistence to the generosity of the vulgar, whom they diverted with repeating the compositions of their predecessors, and running up the genealogies of their entertainers to the family of their chiefs.
-As this subject was, however, soon exhausted, they were obliged to have recourse to invention, and form stories, having no foundation in fact, which were swallowed, with great credulity, by an ignorant multitude.
-By frequent repeating the fable grew upon their hands, and, as each threw in whatever circumstance he thought conducive to raise the admiration of his hearers, the story became at last, so devoid of all probability, that even the vulgar themselves did not believe it.
+As this subject. was, however, soon exhausted, they were obliged to have recourse to invention, and form stories, having no foundation in fact, which were swallowed, with great credulity, by an ignorant multitude.
+By frequent repeating, the fable grew upon their hands, and, as each threw in whatever circumstance he thought conducive to raise the admiration of his hearers, the story became, at last, so devoid of all probability, that even the vulgar themselves did not believe it.
 They, however, liked the tales so well, that the bards found their advantage in turning professed tale-makers.
 They then launched out into the wildest regions of fiction and romance.
-I firmly believe there are more stories of giants, enchanted castles, dwarfs, and palfreys in the Highlands, than in any country in Europe.
-These tales, it is certain, like other romantic compositions, have many things in them unnatural, and consequently, disgustful to true taste, but, I know not how it happens, they command attention mere than any
+I firmly believe there are more stories of giants, enchanted castles, dwarfs, and palfreys, in the Highlands, than in any country in Europe.
+These tales, it is certain, like other romantic compositions, have many things in them unnatural, and, consequently, disgustful to true taste, but, I know not how it happens, they command attention more than any other fictions I ever met with.
+The extreme length of these pieces is very surprising, some of them requiring many days to repeat them, but such hold they take of the memory, that few circumstances are ever omitted by those who have received them only from oral tradition: what is still more amazing, the very language of the bards is still preserved.
+It is curious to see, that the descriptions of magnificence, introduced in these tales, is even superior to all the pompous oriental fictions of the kindhis father's joy, when the bristly strength of I-thorno rolled on his lifted spear.
+Tell him of my deeds in war!
+Tell where his father fell!"

-" Not forgetful of my fathers," said Fingal, " I have bounded over the seas.
+"Not forgetful of my fathers," said Fingal, "I "have bounded over the seas.
 Theirs were the times of danger, in the days of old.
-Nor settles darkness on me, before foes, though, youthful in my locks : Chief of Crathmo-craulo, the field of night is mine."
-Fingal rushed, in all his arms, wide-bounding over Turthor's stream, that sent its sullen roar, by night, through Gormal's misty vale.
-A moon-beam glittered on a rock; in the midst, stood a stately form; a form with floating locks, like Lochlin's white bosomed maids.
+Nor settles darkness on me, before foes, though youthful in my locks.
+Chief of Crathmo-craulo, the field of night is mine."

+Fingal rushed, in all his arms, wide-bounding over Turthor's stream, that sent its sullen roar, by night, "through Gormal's misty vale.
+A moon-beam glittered on a rock; in the midst, stood a stately form; a form with floating locks, like Lochlin's white-bosomed maids.
 Unequal are her steps, and short.
 She throws a broken song on wind.
-At times she tosses her white arms: for grief is dwelling in her soul.
+At times she tosses her white-arms: for grief is dwelling in her soul.

-" Torcul-torno," of aged locks"! she said, where
+"Torcul-torno,\ of aged locks!" she said, "where now are thy steps, by Lulan?
+Thou hast failed, at